Skip to content

 Should I pay commission before or after the refund window?

 After.
-Pay on net sales once the refund/return window has passed, so you never pay commission on revenue you later return.
+Pay on net sales once the refund/return window has passed, so you never pay commission on revenue you later refund.
 A clearing window with an approval step before payout handles this automatically.

 Can I pay affiliates more than my margin if customers have high LTV?

-You can pay more than the first sale's margin if referred customers reliably renew and expand, because you recover the cost over their lifetime.
-Tie those higher rates to retention so you're not over-paying for customers who churn quickly.
+You can pay more than the first sale's margin when referred customers reliably renew and expand, because you recover the cost over their lifetime.
+Tie those higher rates to retention so you're not overpaying for customers who churn quickly.

 CommissionsPricingUnit economics